Home Compare KPN.AS vs VZ

 Koninklijke KPN N.V. vs Verizon Communications: Which Stock Looks Stronger in 2026?

-Koninklijke KPN holds the cleaner structural position, with valuation as the main driver and stability adding further support.
+The structural profiles are close, with Koninklijke KPN carrying a narrow edge on valuation.
 Verizon Communications still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 Valuation points more clearly toward Verizon Communications Inc., even if the broader score still leans toward Koninklijke KPN N.V..